tuzgen/2D-Monopoly/README.md

 	- Yiğit Harun       21803241
 	- Ufuk Palpas       21702958
     - Asya Doğa Özer    21803479
+### What is Monopoly:
+	Monopoly is a board game for 2 to 4 players, (preferrably 4) where players have the freedom of buying tiles on the map and create constructs on them.
+In addition, there are cards that players draw from the middle every turn which affect the game and a jail.
 ### Features:
     - Two new non-playable characters: police and mafia, players can buy favors from the mafia such as:
         - stealing from other players